Last updated on

 Santa Cruz has exceptional sunsets, and a few good spots to catch it from are the Santa Cruz wharf or Natural Bridges State Beach.
 Natural Bridges is a beautiful place to go at any time of day – set on West Cliff Drive, it’s a good place to take a break and soak it all in.

-Santa Cruz University has one of the most beautiful campuses in the world, with ocean views and a library set amid the redwoods.
+University of California, Santa Cruz (UCSC) has one of the most beautiful campuses in the world, with ocean views and a library set amid the redwoods.
 And don’t miss the 145-acre arboretum and botanical gardens, featuring plants from around the world.
 You can book a tour of the campus, or do a self-guided tour yourself.
 Find out more here.
-There’s also an arboretum And an amusing fact for you: the SCU mascot is a banana slug!
+There’s also an arboretum And an amusing fact for you: the UCSC mascot is a banana slug!